amyjqian/FizzBuzz/README.md

 - [ ] Click `More actions...` and you'll see a list of the various possible access modifiers.
 These will be explained in more detail in your readings, but for now we can just make the method public.

 - [ ] Choose this fix and the error will go away.
-Try running `Main.java` to see if it outputs what you expect.
+Try running `lab1.Main.java` to see if it outputs what you expect.

-### Task 3.2: Calling `FizzBuzz.main` from `Main.main`
+### Task 3.2: Calling `FizzBuzz.main` from `lab1.Main.main`

-Suppose we wanted to execute a line like `FizzBuzz.main();` in `Main.main`.
+Suppose we wanted to execute a line like `FizzBuzz.main();` in `lab1.Main.main`.
 Why doesn't this work?

-If you add this line to `Main.main`, IntelliJ will tell you the problem and suggest some fixes, but neither of them will *directly* fix the problem.
+If you add this line to `lab1.Main.main`, IntelliJ will tell you the problem and suggest some fixes, but neither of them will *directly* fix the problem.

-* Talk with your team to try to find the best way to resolve the problem so that you can run `Main.java` and see the expected output of executing `FizzBuzz.main`.
+* Talk with your team to try to find the best way to resolve the problem so that you can run `lab1.Main.java` and see the expected output of executing `FizzBuzz.main`.
 If you come up with different ways to do this, think about how they differ and which might be best.